Home > Blog > House Sitting France

 Transport: Essential in the Alps and rural areas.
 Ask during the video call whether the homeowner's car is available.
 In Paris and major cities, leave the car behind.
 Parking is expensive and public transport is excellent.

 Money: We use N26 for all France travel.
 No foreign transaction fees, real exchange rates, and travel insurance included.
 Revolut works equally well.
-Carry €50–100 cash for markets and small shops that do not take cards.
+Carry €50–100 cash for markets and small shops that do not take cards, and it's worth reading up on who pays for utilities and other hidden costs before you agree to a longer sit.

 Markets: Local produce markets are worth building the week around.
 Cheese, seasonal vegetables, regional wine, and bread at 30–50% below supermarket prices with better quality.
 In France, the market is not a tourist attraction.
 It is where people actually shop.